MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 ![KPI summary charts](media/ai-csi-kpi-charts.png)

 Each key performance indicator chart includes a blue or red up and down indicator next the value.
-A blue arrow indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change in that direction.
+A blue up and down indicator next the value indicates the percent change in a positive direction.
+A red indicator indicates the percent change in a negative direction.

 The [KPI Summary](ai-csi-dash-kpi-summary) and [Topic details](ai-csi-dash-topic-details) dashboards include key performance indicator charts.